Kelvur/my-config/guides/vpn.md

 ## Reason

-If you work from home maybe you has to configurate a VPN to access the intranet of your company
+If you work from home maybe you has to configure a VPN to access the intranet of your company

 ## How To